Article

 While the regulatory discussion period for the proposed ruling is currently open, Covenant is actively investing in AEBs (and other safety-oriented technology) for its trucking fleet.

-“Covenant began adoption of this technology in 2014 and it remains part of our standard truckspec for our company-owned trucks,” said Rushworth.
+“Covenant began adoption of this technology in 2014 and it remains part of our standard truckspec for our company-owned over the road trucks,” said Rushworth.
 “Since original adoption, Covenant’s preventable rear-end accidents have reduced by over 50 percent.
 We look forward to a time when such systems find a path to a reasonable regulatory requirement for the industry.”

 Speed Limiters